 JAAZ UPDATES

-Ms. Cecala gave an about JAAZ activities.
-We still have several open positions, most urgent are the JABT manager and coordinator positions, if you know of any good candidate, please send our way.
+Ms. Cecala gave an update about JAAZ activities.
+We still have several open positions, most urgent are the JA BizTown manager and coordinator positions, if you know of any good candidates, please send them our way.

-The Stock Market Challenge fundraising event was in person again for the first time since the pandemic, it was a success and raised more money than the goal.
+The Stock Market Challenge fundraising event was in person again for the first time since the pandemic.
+It was a success and raised more money than the goal.
 The JAO is coming up December 9 and is almost sold out.
-Open House next week on November 3, please come and bring people with you.
+Open House is next week on November 3, please come and bring people with you.
 Paloma Santiago was hired as SAZ District Director; she will be starting on October 31.
 Ms. Landers gave an update that partnerships are going very well.
 We are having more organizations wanting to come to us to partner with them.
-This is helping us reach more students who need our programs and looks like will bring us more funding.
+This is helping us reach more students who need our programs and may help to bring us more funding.

 MOBILE BUDGET PROGRAM

-Ms. Cox spoke about plans to have outreach to under-resourced communities in all Arizona Counties in FY21-22 and plans to develop of a mobile budgeting program, similar to JA Finance Park but with less technology so it can be taken to any community and be run out of a gym or a community center type building.
-We have applied for a grant to fund the program, grantor is asking if we want to include a vehicle in the ask.
-The Board would like to see a comparison of what it will cost to rent a car or use staff vehicles vs. leasing or renting a vehicle.
+Ms. Cox spoke about plans to have outreach to under-resourced communities in all Arizona counties in FY21-22 and plans to develop a mobile budgeting program, similar to JA Finance Park but with less technology so it can be taken to any community and be run out of a gym or a community center type building.
+We have applied for a grant to fund the program, and the grantor is asking if we want to include a vehicle in the ask.
+The Board discussed the benefits of purchasing as compared to leasing or staff using their own vehicles, and suggested that we include a vehicle in the grant request.

 3DE INSTRUCTIONAL MODEL

-Our application to be in the next cohort to implement the 3DE instructional model.
+Our application to be in the next cohort to implement the 3DE instructional model was approved.
 Ms. Landers gave an update on the progress and plans to implement the 3DE instructional model.

 JA INSPIRE UPDATE

 Ms. Clausen gave an update on the progress and plans for the JA Inspire Program.
-Lots of good partnerships with school districts who will be bringing on all of their middle and high school students to the program.
+We have developed lots of good partnerships with school districts who will be bringing all of their middle and high school students to the program.
 We currently have 45,000 students in the pipeline, need another 35,000 to bring on during the rest of the year to reach goal.
-Will continue to work with school districts as well as market as part of our JA BizTown, JA Finance Park and K12 programs, among other options to gain those 35,000 students.
-Biggest need for booths is in STEM careers.
-The Inspire platform is being changes so that scholarships, internships and job opportunities will be in one place, making it much easier for the students to find.
-Hope to have the platform available to launch in 4 different ways: upper elementary, middle school, high school and postsecondary, in the next year or two.
+We plan to continue to work with school districts as well as include as part of our JA BizTown, JA Finance Park and K12 programs, among other options to gain those 35,000 students.
+Our biggest need is for booths related to STEM careers.
+The Inspire platform is being updated so that scholarships, internships and job opportunities will be in one place, making it much easier for the students to find.
+We hope to have the platform available to launch in 4 different ways: upper elementary, middle school, high school and postsecondary, in the next year or two.

 Other Business

-Mr. Perez announced that Chrissie Ballard has resigned from the State Board but remains on the SAZ Board and will remain engaged with JAAZ.
+Mr. Perez announced that Chrisie Ballard has resigned from the State Board but remains on the SAZ Board and will remain engaged with JAAZ.

 Adjournment